stevearc/aerial.nvim/README.md

   -- This can be a function (see :help aerial-open-automatic) open_automatic = false,

+  -- The character that fills the empty space between the end of the -- symbol name and the edge of the aerial window
+  -- (leaving this as "" will cause partial highlighting on current symbol) padchar = " ",

   -- Set to true to only open aerial at the far right/left of the editor -- Default behavior opens aerial relative to current window placement_editor_edge = false,